ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 generally more robust than others.
 Births aul deaths are more frequent, by
 night than day.
 The number of men
-capable of bearing arms iscalculated at
+capable of bearing arms iscalculated a
-one-fourth the population. , Lashing
-Immorality. — With reference to
 </td></tr></table>

 ---